Stop guessing.

 Choose your model and go

 Select your LLM provider and model, pick an optimization preset, and launch.
+Using your own keys, EigenPrompt routes prompts and evaluation traffic only to the providers you approve.
 Results stream to your browser in real time.

 | Preset | Iterations | Best for |